maldestor95/recipebook/readme.md

 Recipes a stored in the `recipe folder` while a set of utilities are located in the `src folder`

-# Utilities
+# How to use

+## Build & validate the recipes

-*  `npm run start` will  launch the standard application and perform the validation of all the recipes, ensuring they are matching the recipeFormat described below.
+ `npm run start` will  launch the standard application and perform the validation of all the recipes, ensuring they are matching the recipeFormat described below.

+# Create a recipe
+* create a `recipe.yml`file in the folder `recipe`
+* use snippets `new-recipe`or `ingredient-new` to ease the edit of the recipe.

 # Recipe Format

 ## Header  YML: